-To set this option up, you have to create a trigger on zendesk to automatically initiate the Unbabel app.
+To set this option up, you have to create a trigger on Zendesk to automatically initiate the Unbabel app.
 It’s super simple.
-If you've never created a trigget before, just bear with us! :)
+If you've never created a trigger before, just bear with us! :)

 - Define the trigger that will initiate the app:

 - Go to the app’s Settings and select Automatic Pre-Translation

 - Insert the name of the trigger and save the changes.
 In this case, we’ll use always_unbabel.
 Technically, you can choose any name — even that of your childhood pet or high school crush — but that can become very confusing so we highly recommend this one.

 - Create the trigger from your Zendesk settings:

 - Go to Settings - Triggers - Add Trigger